psu13/mutable-states/content/So You're In a Global Pandemic.md

 **Pie Crust**

-Unquestionably my biggest cooking victory in this time has been accidentally figuring out pie crust.
+Unquestionably my biggest cooking victory in this time has been accidentally finding a pie crust method that works.
 Pie crust has always made me nervous because I have repeatedly failed at making it at many times in my life.
 But, we had the spring rhubarb in the house, and trekking to the store for the pre-made seemed like not the thing to do right now.
 So I got a recipe from a friend of mine and remembered that I had a lot of farmer's market lard in the freezer.
 So here is what you do (shout out to Penelope, whose recipe ended up with Elizabeth, who gave it to me ... and then I mutated it a bit):

 1. 300g of all purpose flour (around 2 1/2 cups, or a bit more)
 2. 1 stick of frozen butter that you thaw just enough to cut it up into small cubes.